Join the online shopping revolution and set up your eCommerce store

 Pros: You can also create printing labels for all the different shipping carriers.
 Instead of doing this one at a time, having a system in place to do it bulk can save a lot of time.

-Cons: They have a number of added expenses like getting USPS integration.
+Cons: They have many added expenses like getting USPS integration.
 Furthermore, you cannot delete orders once they are synced up with BG store.

 An Ecommerce Analytics plugins for Magento sites.
 Track your buyers, loyal customers, and your biggest client refund offenders.